-Notwithstanding anything to the contrary in the Plan, nothing in the Plan (including, without limitation, the releases, exculpations and injunctions, releases and exculpations provided in Sections III.E.4, III.E.5 and III.E.6 of the Plan) shall affect (i) any obligations set forth in or established by the Sale Order and (ii) the transactions and agreements executed in connection with the Sale Order and/or approved by the Sale Order, including the Purchase Agreement.
+Notwithstanding anything to the contrary in the Plan, nothing in the Plan (including, without limitation, the releases, exculpations and injunctions provided in Sections III.E.4, III.E.5 and III.E.6 of the Plan) shall affect (i) any obligations set forth in or established by the Sale Order and (ii) the transactions and agreements executed in connection with the Sale Order and/or approved by the Sale Order, including the Purchase Agreement.

 f.
-Plan Does Not Affect Liability-and, Obligations and Actions Relating to the Daimler Litigation or Enforcement of Settlement Agreement III or Tax Settlement Agreement
+Plan Does Not Affect Liability and Obligations Relating to the Daimler Litigation

-Notwithstanding anything to the contrary in the Plan to the contrary, nothing in the Plan (including, without limitation, the releases, exculpations and injunctions, releases and exculpations provided in Sections III.E.4, III.E.5 and III.E.6 of the Plan) shall release Daimler, its current or former directors and officers or any other defendant in the Daimler Litigation with respect to any claims and causes of action asserted (or tothat properly may be asserted) in the Daimler Litigation.
+Notwithstanding anything to the contrary in the Plan, nothing in the Plan (including, without limitation, the releases, exculpations and injunctions provided in Sections III.E.4, III.E.5 and III.E.6 of the Plan) shall release Daimler, its current or former directors and officers or any other defendant in the Daimler Litigation with respect to any claims and causes of action asserted (or to be asserted) in the Daimler Litigation.
 For the avoidance of any doubt, Daimler is not a Released Party under the Plan.